 For more information on how to install the Okta browser plugin, please see Okta's support article on installing the plugin.

 Applications in the "Requires Additional Login" section are not directly integrated with Okta.
 You will need to log in with your Puget Sound credentials each time you access the app.

 Some applications, such as Wells Fargo CEO, work in conjunction with the Okta Browser Plugin to log you in with different credentials.
 When you first launch the app, you will be prompted to Sign In To App and enter the credentials you use for that specific system.
 After clicking Sign In, the app will launch in a new browser tab and securely post the stored credentials over SSL.
 Each subsequent time you access the app, you will not need to enter your username/password to log in to the system.

 If the password you use for the specific system changes, you will need to update the stored credentials.
-Simply click the three dots (∙∙∙) in the app tile on your dashboard, click Update credentials, enter the new information, then click Save.
+Simply click the three dots (∙∙∙) in the app tile on your dashboard, click Edit, enter the new information, then click Save.
 Credentials are securely stored with AES encryption coupled with a private key to ensure that nobody, even administrators, can see your password in plain text.

 If you already have your own existing hardware token or physical security key, you can use it as your second factor as long as it is FIDO2 compatible.
 However, you will need to contact the Service Desk before this option will be available to you as it is not a standard option and will have only limited, “best effort” support.
 Technology Services will not be providing hardware tokens.

 While Technology Services does not recommend any specific FIDO2 key, nor can TS guarantee that any FIDO2 key that you purchase will work, the Yubico YubiKey 5 and Security Key series or FEITIAN ePass series are considered industry standard keys.